 Popular Stopovers to Make Along the Trans-Siberian & Trans-Mongolian Routes - Irkutsk & Mongolia

-There are, of course, direct trains that run the routes from Moscow to Vladivostok and Moscow to Beijing and vice versa.
-However, one of the joys of Trans-Siberian tours is the ability stopping off along the way.
-As well as breaking up the long train journeys this gives the traveller the unique chance to visit remote destinations that would never normally be feasible to visit as a single trip for most people.
+There are, of course, direct Trans-Siberian railway tickets that run the routes from Moscow to Vladivostok and Moscow to Beijing and vice versa.
+However, one of the joys of Trans Siberian railway tour packages is the ability to stop off along the way on your holiday.
+As well as breaking up the long train journeys this gives the traveller the unique chance to visit remote destinations that would never normally be feasible to visit as a single trip for most people making Trans-Siberian railway prices affordable.
 So, where are the popular places to stop?

 By far the most popular two stops are the Siberian city of Irkutsk which is the access point along the Trans-Siberian railway for Lake Baikal and Ulaanbaatar, the capital of remote and fantastic Mongolia.
 Irkutsk provides the quintessential Siberian experience of log houses, Russian banya (sauna) and delicious home-style food.
 There are several villages along the shore of Lake Baikal with the best option being just that bit too far to be a day trip.